suyogshejal2004/pagariyahastern1/README.md

 ---

 ## My Contributions
-- Designed and implemented **full UI** for all screens.
+- ✅ Designed and implemented **full frontend UI** for all screens.
-- Integrated **API calls** for users & products.
+- ✅ Integrated **API calls** for users & products (frontend integration).
-- Built **navigation flow** between onboarding, login, user selection, product management, and messaging screens.
+- ✅ Built **navigation flow** between onboarding, login, user selection, product management, and messaging screens.
-- Created **custom components** for user cards, message templates, and dropdowns.
+- ✅ Created **custom components** for user cards, message templates, and dropdowns.
-- Ensured **responsive layouts** and smooth user experience.
+- ✅ Ensured **responsive layouts** and smooth user experience.

 ---

 ## App Status
 - Completed and currently deployed by the company.
-- All code is proprietary; only screenshots are shared here for demonstration.
+- All code is proprietary and **cannot be shared**; only screenshots are included for demonstration.

 ---

 ## Notes
 - Screenshots included are for demonstration purposes only.
-- This app was entirely built by me as part of my professional work.
+- This app’s **frontend was entirely built by me**, showcasing my skills in React Native development.